 A case study of a detached 2-story ADU complete with two bedrooms and 1.5 baths ran a staggering $361,358.
-This, however, is definitely on the extreme end of the spectrum.
+This, however, is definitely on the high end of the spectrum.

-On the contrary, the average cost for a garage conversion or basement ADU is much more reasonable at around $30,000.
+On the contrary, the average cost for a garage conversion or basement ADU is much more reasonable at around $30,000 to $75,000.

 This is because no new construction is involved, and it is generally just a conversion of the existing space.